googleforgames/open-match-docs/site/content/en/docs/Tutorials/DefaultEvaluator/_index.md

 ---
-title: "Using the default Evaluator"
+title: "Use the default Evaluator"
-linkTitle: "Using the default Evaluator"
+linkTitle: "Use the default Evaluator"
 weight: 3
 description: >
   A tutorial on how to use the default Evaluator to resolve conflicting Match proposals.